Conoscere vs. Sapere in Italian: Master the Two Verbs of Knowing

 At the end of the video, take a personalized quiz to measure your progress.
 And finally, improve your retention by using FluentU’s spaced repetition flashcards and store new vocab into your long-term memory.

-Flashcards can be an Italian learner’s best friend.
+- Quizlet Flashcards can be an Italian learner’s best friend.
+They’re amusing to use, and they’re super effective.

 And there you have it!
 The only guide you need to mastering conoscere vs. sapere.